Ireland men's national basketball team

 The Ireland men's national basketball team (Foireann cispheile náisiúnta na hÉireann) represents the island of Ireland in international basketball.
 It is governed by Basketball Ireland with players from both the Republic of Ireland and Northern Ireland.
 Ireland plays their home matches at the National Basketball Arena in Tallaght, Dublin.

 Ireland has little history on the international stage, as they have yet to qualify for top tournaments such as the EuroBasket or the FIBA World Cup.
-However, the national team did manage to reach the Summer Olympics once, in 1948.
+However, the national team did participate at the Summer Olympics once, in 1948.

 History

 The Amateur Basketball Association of Ireland (ABAI; now Basketball Ireland) was formed in 1945 and affiliated to FIBA in 1947.
 An indoor version of basketball had been played in the Irish Army from 1936, but using non-standard rules to create an indoor winter substitute for Gaelic football; until 1943, the Army Athletic Council officially recognized only Gaelic games.
 The ABAI sent a team of the best Army players to the 1948 Olympic tournament in nearby London, despite the refusal of Army command to release the players for intensive training.
 The team coaches were officers unfamiliar with the sport, who outranked the players and ignored their advice.
 Although many top sides were absent from the London Games in the aftermath of World War II, the Irish team finished last, losing every match heavily; the worst a 71–9 loss to Mexico, who finished fourth.
 Only two members of the team were over 6 feet tall.

 The team's standard improved gradually from the 1970s to the 2000s, as more school leavers won scholarships to play US college basketball, and some Irish American professional players took up eligibility to compete for their ancestral country.
 Ireland entered European-zone Olympic qualification tournaments in 1972, 1976, 1984, and 1988, losing every match each time.
 In 1988, Ireland finished runner-up in the inaugural Promotion Cup, the third tier of EuroBasket, later named EuroBasket Division C, and now the FIBA European Championship for Small Countries.
 In 1993, the National Basketball Arena opened in Dublin, which became the team's new permanent home.
-Division C was hosted there the following year, and Ireland beat Cyprus 81–78 in the final to gain promotion to EuroBasket Division B. Ireland narrowly failed to win promotion to Division A in FIBA EuroBasket 2005 Division B, losing to Denmark by 4 points after having won the first game in Dublin by 10 points.
+Division C was hosted there the following year, and Ireland beat Cyprus 81–78 in the final to gain promotion to EuroBasket Division B. Ireland narrowly failed to win promotion to Division A in FIBA EuroBasket 2005 Division B, losing to Denmark by four points after having won the first game in Dublin by ten.